-- anti-collision lights are eligible for installation without an EASA Form 1; - Note: The installer should select equipment with similar operational objectives to those defined in ETSO-C96a or later amendments, or equivalent standards.
-The installation of equipment with operational objectives similar to Class III anti-collision lights (as defined in the technical standard referenced in ETSO-C96a or ETSO-C96b) should be avoided. - the anti-collision light is located at a distance from other systems that is appropriate for the aircraft and the anti-collision light; - the anti-collision light is compatible with the connected equipment; - the anti-collision light is suitable for the environmental conditions to be expected during normal operation; refer to CS STAN.42 in Subpart A for guidance; - the impact on weight and balance needs to be considered; - the instructions and tests defined by the equipment manufacturer have to be followed and recorded; and - any modification of the electrical wiring is performed in accordance with acceptable practices such as the aircraft maintenance manual (AMM), Chapter 11 of FAA Advisory Circular AC 43.13-1B, or ASTM F2639-18 or subsequent revisions.
+anti-collision lights are eligible for installation without an EASA Form 1;

+Note: The installer should select equipment with similar operational objectives to those defined in ETSO-C96a or later amendments, or equivalent standards.
+The installation of equipment with operational objectives similar to Class III anti-collision lights (as defined in the technical standard referenced in ETSO-C96a or ETSO-C96b) should be avoided.
+The equipment is authorised in accordance with ETSO-C96a or later amendments, or equivalent;

+- Tthe anti-collision light is located in at a distance to from other systems that is appropriate for the aircraft and the anti-collision light; - ‡the anti-collision light is compatible with the connected equipment; and is suitable for the environmental conditions to be expected during normal operation; - the anti-collision light is suitable for the environmental conditions to be expected during normal operation; refer to CS STAN.42 in Subpart A for guidance; - the limpact on weight and balance needs to be considered; - the linstructions and tests defined by the equipment manufacturer have to be followed and recorded; and - Aany modification of the electrical wiring is performed in accordance with acceptable practices such as the aircraft maintenance manual (AMM), or Chapter 11 of FAA Advisory Circular AC 43.13-1B, or ASTM F2639-18 or subsequent revisions.